 Keys to Maintaining your Porcelain Tiles

-If you are an owner of porcelain tiles, you might not notice any changes in its beautiful shine and vibrancy until a fairly decent length of time.
-Many homeowners don’t start to take notice of a degradation in quality until a couple years into their ownership.
+If you are an owner of porcelain tiles in your kitchen or bathroom, you might not notice any changes in its beautiful shine and vibrancy until a fairly lengthy time.
+Many homeowners don’t start to take notice of a degradation in quality until after a couple of years.
 It is key to keep up a regular cleaning regimen if you want your porcelain tiles to stay bright and maintain that smooth finish.

-You should give your tiles a good wipe down about twice a week, this will make it easier to spot any stray crumbs, dust bunnies, or leftover spills and keep anything from reducing the luster over time.
+You should give your tiles a good wipe down about twice a week, this will make it easier to spot any stray crumbs, dust mites, or leftover spills that will reduce the luster over time.
 All you need to do is sweep or wipe up with a damp microfiber cloth.

 Now, remember, depending on the type of porcelain tiles you have, you may have to adjust your cleaning methods.
 It will either be polished, unpolished, glazed, unglazed, or textured.
 The above instructions will work for all types, but are recommended for unpolished/unglazed.